-MOUNT VERNON, 21st Octr., 1798.
+Mount Vernon, 21st Octr., 1798.

-Your letter of the 16th instant came by the last mail.1 The enclosures are well calculated to effect their objects.
-But the explicit declaration contained in the one to General Knox, added to his knowledge

-"When I considered the communications, which may be expected from this department at the time of presenting his commission to each of the generals, I of my sentiments on the subject of relative Rank, leaves little hope in my mind, that he will obey your summons, and render his aid in the manner required of him.
+Your letter of the 16th instant came by the last mail.
+The enclosures are well calculated to effect their objects.
+But the explicit declaration contained in the one to General Knox, added to his knowledge of my sentiments on the subject of relative Rank, leaves little hope in my mind, that he will obey your summons, and render his aid in the manner required of him.